EGEE 120, Oil: International Evolution (Fall 2021)

 On average, most students spend about ten hours per week working on course assignments.
 Your workload may be more or less depending on your study habits.

-Quality sources, and credit to any souce used in your submissions.
-Any Academic Intgrity Issue and the student will forfeit all extra credit points, if completed will be changed to a zero.
+Quality sources, and credit to any source used in your submissions.
+Any Academic Integrity Issue: the student will forfeit all extra credit points if completed will be changed to a zero, in addition to a letter grade reduction, and zero on the assignment submitted.
 When in doubt - ask Karen.
+You cannot ask too many questions.

 Course Designation in Curriculum